 Last year proved anything but easy for the Conservative Government.
 In the first full year since Rishi Sunak took over the reins, the party lost six byelections, with the opposition gaining power in constituencies with previously strong Conservative majorities.
-With the Prime Minister indicating a General Election is set to come later in 2024, the Conservative Party has a major job on its hand to retain power.
+With the Prime Minister announcing a July General Election, the Conservative Party has a major job on its hand to retain power.

 What does this mean for Labour?